What, if any, options exist to pursue legal psychedelic experiences? Can you experience these profound realms without fear of persecution or arrest?

 Follow your Curiosity

-In the United States of America there are three legally recognized churches that use psychedelic substances as religious sacraments.
-In 1978, the American Indian Religious Freedom Act was codified and that exempted the Native American Church from the Controlled Substances Act.
-The NAC uses peyote as a religious sacrament and their church is a bona fide religious institution.
-Later on, it was clarified that you do not have to be Native American to be a member of and participate in the Native American Church.
+In the United States of America, there are three legally recognized churches that use psychedelic substances as religious sacraments.
+In 1978, the American Indian Religious Freedom Act was codified, which exempted the Native American Church from the Controlled Substances Act.
+The NAC uses peyote as a religious sacrament, and its church is a bona fide religious institution.
+Later, it was clarified that you do not have to be Native American to be a member of and participate in the Native American Church.

 In 2006, the US Supreme Court found that the UDV, which is a church from Brazil that uses ayahuasca as a religious sacrament, is a bona fide church.
 Ayahuasca is not an illegal drug when used as part of a religious ritual within the context of a UDV ceremony.
 In 2009, the US District Court of Oregon found that a different ayahuasca church, Santo Daime, is a church with a legit legal religious sacrament of ayahuasca.